Anubhavagnihotrii/StockMaster/README.md

-# Product-Management-System
+# StockMater

-The Product Management System is a software application that facilitates the management and organization of product-related information using a file storage approach. **Instead of relying on a traditional database system, the system leverages file storage as a means to store and retrieve product data.** The system enables businesses to efficiently track and maintain information about their products, including details such as name,
+StockMaster is a software application that facilitates the management and organization of product-related information using a file storage approach. **Instead of relying on a traditional database system, the system leverages file storage as a means to store and retrieve product data.** The system enables businesses to efficiently track and maintain information about their products, including details such as name,